 City Mill Today

 With the success of the retail home centers, City Mill expanded into the Honolulu suburbs.
 The first branch store opened in Kaneohe in 1960.
 The second branch store opened in 1967 in Waipahu.
 In 1975, the third branch opened in Waimalu Shopping Center (Pearl City).
 The fourth store opened in early 1984 in Kaimuki.
 In 1993, two stores opened in Hawaii Kai and Mililani Town Center.
-City Mill's newest store opened in 1999 in the Waianae Shopping Mall.
+An eighth store opened in 1999 in Waianae.
+And most recently, in 2012, the Waipahu store moved to a new location at the Laulani Village Shopping Center in Ewa Beach.

 Steven C. Ai, son of David C. Ai, is currently President and CEO of City Mill, assisted by his sister, Carol Ai May, Vice President.
 As the third generation Ai siblings take the company into the new millenium, updated marketing approaches and consideration for expansion is underway, with new store locations and new retailing concepts .